gbertello/dkm/README.md

       "SECRET": "$ENV"
     }

+# Use "clean" optional argument to force reload
+When needed, docker needs to be rebuilt without using cache.
+Use this command in this case:

+    dkm start dev clean

 # Try the example
 The example directory contains example of our this program works, with various technologies.
 Each container can be started with the command: